boyin96/Reinforcement-Learning-Math/docs/source/mdp.rst

 Markov Processes
 ------------------
 A Markov Process (MP) is a stochastic process characterized by the Markov property, which states that the future state depends only on the current state and not on the sequence of states that preceded it.
-A state St is Markov (or with Markov property) if and only if
+A state :math:`S_t` is Markov (or with Markov property) if and only if

 .. math::
    P\left[S_{t+1} \mid S_t\right]=P\left[S_{t+1} \mid S_1, \ldots, S_t\right]